eGain/egain-api-typescript/README.md

 |  |Number of articles to display in announcements | 25
 |  |Maximum related articles in portal setting | 100
 |  |Usage links and link groups setup for a portal | 25

+For more information about the API: [Full SDK Documentation](https://github.com/eGain/egain-api-typescript)
 <!-- End Summary [summary] -->

 <!-- Start Table of Contents [toc] -->